 Listen to Music

 Listening to music is a great way of improving when you’re not sitting at the drum kit.
 Once you start playing drums, you’ll notice that you’re more aware of what the drums are doing in all the songs you normally listen to.

 You’ll find that all the best drummers in the world listen to a lot of music.
 Doing this will also improve your musicality, which is a great skill to have as a drummer.

 Try to discover some drummers that you like, and listen to all the bands that they play in.
 You may even be able to play along with a few of the songs from those bands.

 It will also help you to listen to different styles of music.
 Doing that will give you an idea of how drumming works in varying settings.
-Latin drumming is incredibly different from rock drumming.
+Jazz drumming is incredibly different from rock drumming.
 It can be very interesting to spot the differences.
 It may even encourage you to learn to play different styles on the drums.